(Un)fair devices: Moving beyond AI accuracy in personal sensing: Findings: How bias creeps in

-Despite the notable efforts of the aforementioned pioneering works in the UbiComp community, 3 out of 4 included papers did not report any fairness enhancement mechanism, regardless of the presence of bias in their models.
-This is partly due to a lack of consideration for fairness-related harms, but it is also connected with the nature of several UbiComp works: artifact contributions, proof of concept, and early-stage technology development, where performance is prioritized. \\
+Despite the significant efforts of the aforementioned pioneering works in the community, 3 out of 4 included papers did not report any fairness enhancement mechanism, regardless of the presence of bias in their models.
+This is partly due to a lack of consideration for fairness-related harms, but it is also connected with the nature of several personal device works: artifact contributions, proof of concept, and early-stage technology development, where performance is prioritized.